Kinann01/SearchTool/README.md

 # File Search Tool

 ## Introduction
 - This repository contains a search tool implemented in C++.
-The tool allows users to search for a specific string within files located in a given directory and its subdirectories.
-It provides options to specify the search criteria, including the search string, file extensions to search for, and whether to include hidden files in the search.
-The output is a path to files containing the search string.
+The tool allows users to find files containing a specified string provided by the user.
+It provides options to specify the search criteria, including the search starting point, the search string, specific file extensions to look into, and whether to include hidden files or not in the search.
+In short, its what the command `find . -name "*.txt" | xargs grep "search_string"` but in c++.

 ## Dependencies